umr4nlp/umr-guidelines/guidelines.md

 [Back to Table of Contents](#toc)
 #### Part 3-1-4.
 Word senses

  UMR allows concepts to be word senses.
 In order to annotate word senses, it is necessary to first have a sense inventory for all words that need to be sense-disambiguated.
 For languages that do not have a sense inventory, concepts can simply be represented by lemmas.
 For predicate concepts which the annotator wants to flag for later inclusion in a lexicon, the suffix -00 can be added to such lemmas.
 It is also possible that a language only has a sense inventory for a subset of the words.
-This is the case with English [\[3-1-4 (1)\]](#3-1-4 (1)) and Chinese [\[3-1-4 (2)\]](#3-1-4 (2)), where word senses are defined for predicates together with their arguments in *frame files*.
+This is the case with English <a href="#3-1-4 (1)">(1)</a> and Chinese <a href="#3-1-4 (2)">(2)</a>, where word senses are defined for predicates together with their arguments in *frame files*.

-<span id="3-1-4 (1)" label="3-1-4 (1)">\[3-1-4 (1)\]</span> The school has approximately 570 pupils.
+<span id="3-1-4 (1)">(1)</span> The school has approximately 570 pupils.
 ```
 (h/ have-91
       :ARG0 (s/ school)